mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The mainworld of the Markasher system is not a planet at all but simply one of the larger planetoids of its two belts, Markasher α (the inner belt) and Markasher β (the outer belt).
-This ‘world’ is fortuitously located in a less dense region between the two belts where collisions are rare.
-Most of the system’s actual terrestrial planets are far into the outer zone of the system’s orange giant star, Kalyptus.
+This 'world' is fortuitously located in a less dense region between the two belts where collisions are rare.
+Most of the system's actual terrestrial planets are far into the outer zone of the system's orange giant star, Kalyptus.
 This star is well on its way along the red giant branch and will one day swell to enormous size, consuming both belts.
-Fortunately for Markasher’s residents, this will not occur for many millions of years.
+Fortunately for Markasher's residents, this will not occur for many millions of years.
 The system has no gas giants so there are no ready sources for wilderness refuelling.

-Markasher’s rich belts have been exploited for centuries by the Conglomerate, a collection of mostly Sylean mining concerns whose leadership positions are passed on hereditarily or by the appointment of the previous owner.
-Markasheri mining ‘clans’ work in
+Markasher's rich belts have been exploited for centuries by the Conglomerate, a collection of mostly Sylean mining concerns whose leadership positions are passed on hereditarily or by the appointment of the previous owner.
+Markasheri mining 'clans' work in

 concert to extract the resources from the belts that are needed to build infrastructure for the high-population